pvguerra/education-fonts/README.md

 ### How to Install?

-- Add the CSS file “education-fonts.css” to your project, and link to it from your HTML page
+- Add the CSS file 'lais-fonts.css' to your project, and link to it from your HTML page

 - Copy the "fonts" folder into your website project